History of Sicily: Greek period

 Sicily began to be colonised by Greeks in the 8th century BC.
 Initially, this was restricted to the eastern and southern parts of the island.
 The most important colony was established at Syracuse in 734 BC.
 Other important Greek colonies were Naxos, Gela, Akragas, Selinunte, Himera, Kamarina and Zancle or Messene (modern-day Messina).
-These city-states became an important part of classical Greek civilisation in which Sicily was part of Magna Graecia; both Empedocles and Archimedes were from Sicily.
+These city-states became an important part of classical Greek civilisation; both Empedocles and Archimedes were from Sicily.

-These Greek city-states enjoyed long periods of democratic government, but in times of social stress, in particular, with constant warring against Carthage, tyrants occasionally usurped the leadership.
-The more famous include: Gelo, Hiero I, Dionysius the Elder and Dionysius the Younger.

 As the Greek and Phoenician communities grew more populous and more powerful, the Sicels and Sicanians were pushed further into the centre of the island.
+The Greeks came into conflict with the Punic trading communities, by now effectively protectorates of Carthage, with its capital on the African mainland nearby.
+The dividing line between the Carthaginian west and the Greek east moved backwards and forwards frequently in the ensuing centuries.

+The Greek city-states enjoyed long periods of democratic government, but in times of social stress, in particular during wars against Carthage, tyrants occasionally usurped the leadership such as: Gelo, Hiero I, Dionysius the Elder and Dionysius the Younger.

+Sicilian politics was intertwined with politics in Greece itself, leading Athens, for example, to mount the disastrous Sicilian Expedition in 415 BC during the Peloponnesian War.

+Pyrrhus of Epirus replied to Sicilian Greek cities' appeal for assistance, landing at Taormina in 278 BC, welcomed by the tyrant Tyndarion.
+His large army and 200 ships succeeded in neutralising both the Carthaginian and Mamertine threats, but he was unable to take the Carthaginian stronghold at Lilybaeum and returned to Greece.

 By the 3rd century BC, Syracuse was the most populous Greek city in the world.
-Sicilian politics was intertwined with politics in Greece itself, leading Athens, for example, to mount the disastrous Sicilian Expedition in 415 BC during the Peloponnesian War.

-In Greek mythology, the goddess Athena threw Mount Aitna onto the island of Sicily and upon either the gigante Enceladus or Typhon during the giants' war against the gods.

-The Greeks came into conflict with the Punic trading communities, by now effectively protectorates of Carthage, with its capital on the African mainland not far from the southwest corner of the island.
-Palermo was a Carthaginian city, founded in the 8th century BC by the Phoenicians, named Zis or Sis ("Panormos" to the Greeks).
-Hundreds of Phoenician and Carthaginian grave sites have been found in a necropolis over a large area of Palermo, now built over, south of the Norman palace, where the Norman kings had a vast park.

-In the far west, Lilybaeum (now Marsala) was never thoroughly Hellenized.
-In the First and Second Sicilian Wars, Carthage was in control of all but the eastern part of Sicily, which was dominated by Syracuse.
-However, the dividing line between the Carthaginian west and the Greek east moved backwards and forwards frequently in the ensuing centuries.